 sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'

 Now as we have added PostgreSQL official repository in our system, First we need to update repository list.
 After that install Latest PostgreSQL Server in our Ubuntu system using following commands.

 sudo apt-get update sudo apt-get install postgresql postgresql-contrib

 Step 3 – Connect to PostgreSQL

-After installing PostgreSQL database server, by default,, it creates a user ‘postgres’ with role ‘postgres’.
-It also creates a system account with same name ‘postgres’.
-So to connect to postgres server, log in to your system as user postgres and connect database.
+After installing the PostgreSQL database server, by default, it creates a user ‘postgres’ with role ‘postgres’.
+Also creates a system account with the same name ‘postgres’.
+So to connect to Postgres server, log in to your system as user postgres and connect database.

 Now you are logged in to PostgreSQL database server.
 To check login info use following command from database command prompt.

 To disconnect from PostgreSQL database command prompt just type below command and press enter.
 It will return you back to Ubuntu command prompt.